Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 The result output should be `Plug and play!`, if you have Plug installed correctly!

-If you get an `error`, you're advised to check the installation instructions for [Plug](https://plugwallet.ooo/) and ensure that you have the extension installed correc!
+If you get an `error`, you're advised to check the installation instructions for [Plug](https://plugwallet.ooo/) and ensure that you have the extension installed correctly!

 ## Plug window object